AhsanHussain8/nestjs-graphql-rabbitmq/README.md

 `docker-compose up`

 # Starting the API
-Navigate to the `backend` directory and run the following command:
+Navigate to the `backend` directory and run the following commands:
+`npm i`
 `npm run start:dev`
 Visit http://localhost:3000/graphql to use the GraphQL API and to create edges.